ndieckow/aoc-2023/README.md

 Got the top 1000 for part 1 after a row a bad days.
 Quite happy about that :) Wasted a lot of time on debugging for part 2.
 Turned out that I wasn't thinking it through: Since we've already done a few cycles, the calculation for the number of remaining cycles is $(1000000000 - n) \% (m - n)$, where $m$ is the index where you notice repetition, and $n$ is the index where the repetition starts.
 I simply forgot the subtraction of $n$ and got a wrong answer.

 Complexity analysis: maybe soon

+## Day 15
+An easier problem, compared to the previous days.
+There was more of a focus on reading comprehension and computer science education, which is cool.
+For some reason, I thought sorting would be involved, so the members of my boxes look like (value, key) instead of (key, value).
+Does not really matter, though.

+Let $N$ be the number of (comma-separated) instructions.
+Hash computation (part 1) is linear in the string length.
+If we assume that all strings are bounded in length, part 1 is just linear in $N$.

+For part 2, let's first consider the operation level.
+Let $\ell$ the the length of the label.
+Both insertion (`a=1`) and deletion (`a-`) require hashing, which is $\mathcal O(\ell)$.
+Let $b$ be the number of elements in the considered box.
+Checking whether the label is already present is $\mathcal O(b)$.
+So, insertion and deletion both have a complexity of $\mathcal O(\ell + \max b)$.
+However, in practice, we rarely use labels with unbounded length, and the hash function is chosen in such a way that it equally distributes amongst all boxes, so that their size is kept small.
+Both of these assumptions yield $\mathcal O(1)$ armortized time complexity for both insertion and deletion.
+So in total, $\mathcal O(N)$ for part 2 as well.